Breadcrumb

 Example 4: Charging Party alleges termination because of pregnancy:

-You may submit documentation showing your reason for terminating CP.
+You may submit documentation showing your reason for terminating the Charging Party.

 Segregate Confidential Information into Separately Marked Attachments